Mahdi800/Fruit-Ripeness-Classification/README.md

-# Fresh Fruit Bunch (FFB) Ripeness Classification System
+# Fresh Fruit Bunch (FFB) Ripeness Detection/Classification System
 This project involves a web application developed in Python (Streamlit). \
 The YOLOv7 and YOLOv10 models have been used as classifiers. \
 This project was undertaken for my Master's degree.
 The source code will not be shared, as this project is considered an intellectual property of my University.
 However, a screenshot of the interface will be shown to give the gist of the work that has been done.